LLVM-AD/llvm-ad.github.io/_pages/WACV LLVM-AD.md

 workshop will host two challenges based on this dataset to assess the capabilities of language and computer vision models in addressing autonomous driving challenges.

-**Note:** The workshop challenge will be maintained in the long term, and even after the workshop concludes, we will continue to welcome submissions of new results on the datasets.
+**Note for Benchmark:** The workshop challenge will be maintained in the long term, and even after the workshop concludes, we will continue to welcome submissions of new results on the datasets.
 We will also update the benchmark accordingly.

-**Note for Submission:** Due to the extension of deadline in the main conference, we decide to extend our deadline as well to <span style="color:red">October 26th, 2023</span>.
+**Note for Submission:** In light of the deadline extension for the WACV main conference, we have also decided to extend our submission deadline to **October 26th, 2023**.

 ----------